Tribal Seeds: Major lineup change (2016)

 Once again, the band announced another lineup change with the departure of two influential members: Carlos Verdugo and E.N.
 Young.

 Long-time drummer Carlos Verdugo decided to leave the band on good terms and was recruited as the new full-time drummer for Sublime with Rome.
-The band quickly named Jamey "Jeb" Dekofsky who was most notably the drummer for Barrington Levy and backing band, Detour Posse.
+The band quickly named Jamey "Zeb”Dekofsky who was most notably the drummer for Barrington Levy and backing band, Detour Posse.

 However, E.N.
 Young didn't leave so quietly.
 He took to social media to announce his abrupt departure and express his frustration with the Jacobo brothers (owners) and the band's management on how they handled the situation by a "letter of termination" email after asking questions about the band's future.
 Meanwhile, Steven Rene responded by saying had "nothing bad to say about E.N. but it just didn't work out with him."
 Jacobo added, that "all the negatively surrounding the topic shouldn't have been made into a scene online."

 Tony-Ray Jacobo decided to ditch the keyboard and live performances to solely focus on producing Tribal Seeds' music and albums, so he will remain with the band behind the scenes.
 He also wanted to focus on his solo career with different musical genres.
 He goes by the name "Maad T-Ray".